Submission Deadline: October 15, 2016

 With the densification of small cells, the traffic requirements within each cell will fluctuate noticeably, so that the traffic distribution and user behavior model in the spatial and temporary, need to be studied based on different deployment and management scenarios, for example, software-defined network (SDN), control and user plane splitting (C/U splitting), network function Virtualization (NFV).
 Based on these models, the new technologies, such as flexible duplex, flexible backhaul, cell virtualization, symmetric UL/DL and D2D, are also studying towards an integration next wireless systems.
 Furthermore, It is envisioned that 5G networks will be mostly for data centric applications rather than voice centric applications, therefore, one of the main consideration the operators are faced with today is how to build a novel network architecture, reducing the control and signaling overhead and reducing the power consumption while maintaining the quality-of-experience of terminals, for both high-quality video services and the low-data-rate type of services, e.g., Machine-type Communications (MTC).
 Rethinking the systems architecture for “5G” in various deployment and management of small heterogeneous cell, supporting ultra-reliable and low latency communications, is need to support variety of new services, e.g., automotive, health, energy and manufacturing.
 Therefore, designing ultra-dense cellular networks using new transmission technologies is promising and challenging.

-This Special Section in IEEE Access has intended to provide tutorial information, review the economic opportunities, examine the technical challenges, and discuss possible paths to regulatory solutions.
+This Special Section in IEEE Access has intended to review the economic opportunities, examine the technical challenges, and discuss possible paths to regulatory solutions.
 It will also bring together academic and industrial researchers to identify and discuss technical challenges and recent results related to the ultra-dense deployment of ultra-dense small heterogeneous cells for 5G technologies and forecast the future trends.
 The topics of interest for the special issue include, but are not limited to:

 We also highly recommend the submission of multimedia with each article as it significantly increases the visibility, downloads, and citations of articles.